Seeing Stars: Where the Stars Meet the Public

 foot traffic on the boulevard that can quickly swell the size of the waiting

 crowd (especially in Summer).
 On the other hand, the Cinerama Dome

 is a bit farther off the beaten path, so crowds there tend to be lighter.

 take place at one of three places: Grauman's

-Village (in Westwood) or the Cinerama
+Chinese (in Hollywood), The Village Theatre (in Westwood) or the Arclight/Cinerama

 Dome (at Sunset & Vine).
 The exceptions are films made by